JonVisc/gatsby-v5-source-hygraph/gatsby-v5-source-hygraph/README.md

 Enabling this option adds a `markdownNode` nested field to all `RichText` fields on the generated Gatsby schema.

-You will need to rebuild your `graphcms-fragments` if you enable embeds on a Rich Text field, or you add/remove additional fields to your Hygraph schema.
+You will need to rebuild your `hygraph-fragments` if you enable embeds on a Rich Text field, or you add/remove additional fields to your Hygraph schema.

 #### Usage with `gatsby-plugin-mdx`